 Note: If you're already using Mailgun to send emails from your domain for another service, we won't be able to add that domain a second time.
 In this case, we recommend using a subdomain for your custom 'from' address.
 For example, instead of email@example.com, firstname.lastname@example.org.

-Setting this up will ensure we can send mail from your domain using this provider.
-We strongly suggest you setup DKIM for both mail providers.
+You will need to set three CNAME records to ensure we can send mail from your domain using this provider.

 We require you to create a CNAME pointing to Statuspage with the following value: